Updating Your Lifestyle

 How To Get the Most Out of the Napa-Solano Home & Garden Show

 By K. L. Thomsen

 The center of everyone’s life is home.
 Every year, when spring is in the air, we all feel the urge to change, improve, and add some excitement to our surroundings.
 But then we are faced with the challenges.
 What to change and where to start.
 It’s often easier to come up with a reason to put off today what you may or may not accomplish tomorrow.
 And another year goes by.

-Yes, spring is in the air.
-Time for an awe-inspiring events for homeowners in Napa.
+We’re here to help.
+It’s our 29th Year and time for an awe-inspiring event for homeowners in the North Bay.
 The largest and most prestigious in Northern California is the Napa-Solano Home & Garden Show where hundreds of prime exhibitors reveal thousands of ideas and share valuable, expert advice.

 Begin with an overall evaluation of your property.
 What do you love about your home and what bothers you to the point of exasperation.
 What are the things that drive you crazy every time you dare to catch a glimpse of the problems?